Threat Of Obamacare Repeal Leaves Community Health Centers In Limbo

 In the last few years, funding has been on the rise at Jordan Health, in Rochester, N.Y., and so has the extent of the clinic's services.

-The boost in funding has partly come from higher reimbursement rates the ACA authorizes, and from the increased number of patients at the clinic who have insurance.
+The boost in funding has partly come from higher reimbursement rates the ACA authorizes and from the increased number of patients at the clinic who have insurance.
 But Jordan Health, which has 10 locations throughout the region, has also benefited from the federal government's pumping of more money into what are known as section 330 grants that enable expansion of services and facilities.

 The 330 grant money gives qualified clinics the option of offering services that aren't billable to insurance plans.
 At Jordan Health, the funds have enabled the hiring of some different types of health practitioners who were not previously part of the team — dietitians, behavioral health specialists and care coordinators.
 And that, in turn, says Janice Harbin, president and CEO of Jordan Health, means patients can increasingly get the different kinds of care they need in one place.